torarnek/string-contains/README.md

 # string-contains

-> Function to check if a string contains another string
+> Function that checks if a string contains another string.

 ## Install
 Install with [npm](http://www.npmjs.org):